 Chicago has always been a meat town.
-As a matter of fact, by our count, there are exactly 734 steakhouses in River North alone.
-Steak everywhere.
-It’s on the walls.
-And while this is a great thing for the carnivore in us all, it can also be a little overwhelming when you aren’t exactly sure where to go.
+As a matter of fact, by our count, there are approximately 1,734 steakhouses in River North alone.
+And while you have plenty of excellent options for steak across the city, the sheer number of possibilities can also be a little overwhelming.

-Gibsons is the most iconic steakhouse of the bunch, and it’s great for experiencing all of the things people love about Chicago steakhouses - great steaks, side, and familial service all in a trendy Viagra Triangle scene.
-But it’s not just big shot Gold Coasters and guys playing homage to the League here.
-The crowd’s a mixed bag of regulars, tourists, and locals celebrating birthdays or other special occasions with Gibsons’ massive desserts, and that’s no accident.
+Gibsons is the most iconic place of the bunch, and it’s perfect for experiencing all the things people love about Chicago steakhouses: great steaks, great sides, and attentive, friendly service.
+It feels a little dated, but in a charming way, and despite the fact that it’s in the Gold Coast, it isn’t fancy or stuffy.
+The crowd’s a mixed bag of regulars, tourists, and locals celebrating birthdays or anniversaries with (literally) six-pound desserts, so no matter your occasion, this is a good choice.

 There are so many steakhouses in the Gold Coast, and most have them have been there for a while.
-So Maple & Ash said f*ck it, let’s open another one.
-Can’t blame them though, because they did a good job.
-Maple & Ash maintains the glamour, portion size, and quality of an old school steakhouse, but also has the luxury, freshness, and soundtrack of someplace new.
-It’s a great combination.
+So Maple & Ash said f*ck it, let’s open another one and put giant candelabras on the tables and cover our big booths in velvet.
+Can’t blame them, though, because they did a good job.
+Come here to celebrate any special occasion - like your friend’s engagement to a professional athlete - over a 40oz dry-aged tomahawk steak.

 When GT Prime first opened, it was more of a meat-centric small plates restaurant that served steak in sliced tasting portions.
 We’re glad they changed their minds and decided to go full-steakhouse, serving their high-quality red meat in normal cuts.
 You’ll find fuzzy bar stools, animal heads on the walls, and giant leather booths that help show you this is a bonafide USDA River North restaurant.
 And if you do miss the sliced portions of steak, you can always order the “carnivore,” which has 8oz servings of filet, bison, wagyu, and venison for $235.